alehttd/alehttd.github.io/README.md

 ## Alexandra Dan 👩🏼‍💻

 ## Info about me ✍🏻
-**`Junior Team Leader`**
+**`Contact Center Team Leader`**

 Hello!

 I'm happy to welcome you on my page.
 Little by little I will advance and show you much more of my world.

-At the moment I am Junior Team Leader at Oriflame & Student at FastTrackIT.
+At the moment I am Contact Center Team Leader at Cosmetics Oriflame Romania.
 Can't wait to have new digital projects!

 See you soon!